embunazzahra/Budgeting-Calculator-for-Ederly/README.md

-# WiseBudget
+# WiseWallet

-WiseBudget is a budgeting calculator app designed specifically for the elderly.
+WiseWallet is a budgeting calculator app designed specifically for the elderly.
 It features an intuitive interface and accessibility options to ensure ease of use for all users.

 ## Features